theimowski/master-thesis/docs/section-research.md

             PasswordProp ((fun f -> <@ f.ConfirmPassword @>), [ passwordRegex pattern ] )
             ],[ passwordsMatch ])```

+Next thing that the module supported was declaring certain validation of the fields.
+For the `Register` form, validation rules were presented in listing {{fsformvalid}}.
 Actual declaration of the `Register` form occurred in line 6.
 It consisted of single union case `Form` with two lists as its arguments: